Craig Barron: Documentarian

-Barron and Burtt wrote and produced the documentary series Secrets of the Hollywood Archives, premiering on The Criterion Channel in the summer of 2022.
+Barron and Burtt write and produce the documentary series Secrets of the Hollywood Archives, a series that premiered on The Criterion Channel in 2022.
 Each five-minute episode focuses on one scene of a classic Hollywood film to demonstrate how studio VFX departments created its visual effects.
-In such films as Action in the North Atlantic, 12 O’Clock High, and Forbidden Planet, the producers dig through outtakes that were never released to the public, as well as production clips, stock shots and sound-effect recordings to find buried historical documentation of visual-effects history and technique.
+In such films as Action in the North Atlantic, 12 O’Clock High, and Forbidden Planet, the producers dig through outtakes that were never released to the public, as well as production clips, stock shots and sound-effect recordings to find buried historical documentation of visual-effects history and techniques.

 Museum development and visual effects advisor

-From 2007 to the present, Barron served on several planning committees tasked with developing the Academy Museum of Motion Pictures.
+Barron served on the planning committees tasked with developing the Academy Museum of Motion Pictures, a process that began in 2007.
 For the Museum’s inaugural exhibit on Citizen Kane, he co-produced videos honoring effects master Linwood Dunn and his use of mattes, miniatures and the optical printer to create Kane’s iconic visuals.
 Painted mattes and the Wayne Manor model for Batman Returns from the Matte World Digital archive were on display at the Academy Museum's inaugural opening in 2021.

-Creative director
+Executive creative director

-In 2014 Barron became creative director at Magnopus, a media company based in Los Angeles.
-Magnopus provides visual development and virtual production for motion pictures, television, and museum exhibits.
-Barron specializes in interactive and immersive virtual-reality experiences that put filmmakers "inside the movie" during production.
-Other projects include remote educational experiences with augmented virtual-reality for museums and other multimedia platforms.
+Barron joined Magnopus, a media company based in Los Angeles, in 2014.
+As a creative director and as of 2020, executive creative director, Barron specializes in virtual production, CGI and AI environment creation, and direction of interactive and immersive virtual-reality experiences for motion pictures and television, as well as remote educational experiences with augmented and virtual-reality for museums and other multimedia platforms.

+Magnopus productions

-At Magnopus, Barron directed the VR tie-in to 2017's Blade Runner 2049.
+Barron directed the VR tie-in to 2017's Blade Runner 2049.
 Entitled Blade Runner 2049: Memory Lab, the 30-minute VR production is set in the world of the film where users act as replicant android hunters.
 A review in UploadVR said the experience, "...manages to contribute somewhat to 2049's story without stepping on it, shedding more light on one of the film's central characters that gives the entire piece an even deeper sense of purpose."
 Memory Lab was nominated for an Emmy for Outstanding Original Interactive Program in 2018.

-In partnership with Television City and Holocaust Museum LA, Magnopus, with Barron as creative director, developed a virtual museum experience that allows viewers to partake in the Holocaust Museum’s educational exhibits.
-The AR immersive technology tool on iOS devices expands the range of the museum to a new worldwide audience.

-In 2022, Magnopus and Walt Disney Studios’ StudioLab developed the first augmented reality experience for Disney+ for Remembering, a short film produced by and starring Brie Larson and directed by Elijah Allan-Blitz.
-The film was shot on LED stages at NantStudios, allowing its actors to react to its fanciful "world of imagination" during production.
-As visual effects supervisor, Barron oversaw production of the cross-platform experience.
-Viewers can watch the film through an iOS device using the "Remembering: The AR Experience" app, bringing 3D digital elements of waterfalls, forests and dolphins into their family living rooms.